cylc/cylc-doc/src/user-guide/writing-suites/scheduling.rst

 At that cycle point, ``foo`` will have a dependence on ``prep`` - but not at subsequent cycle points.

-However, it is possible to have a suite that has multiple effective initial cycles - for example, one starting at ``T00`` and another starting at ``T12``.
+However, it is possible to have a workflow that has multiple effective initial cycles - for example, one starting at ``T00`` and another starting at ``T12``.
 What if they need to share an initial task?

-Let's suppose that we add the following section to the suite example above:
+Let's suppose that we add the following section to the workflow example above:

 .. code-block:: cylc

-   [cylc]
+   [scheduler]
        UTC mode = True
    [scheduling]
        initial cycle point = 20130808T00